 This website may contain affiliate links and advertising so that we can provide recipes to you.
 Read my disclosure policy.

-These peanut butter pinwheels are the perfect no-bake treat!
-They’re made with a simple dough of mashed potatoes, powdered sugar, butter, vanilla extract, and salt, and then filled with creamy peanut butter.
+This peanut butter pinwheel candy is the perfect no-bake treat!
+They’re made with a simple dough of mashed potatoes, powdered sugar, butter, vanilla extract, and salt and then filled with creamy peanut butter.
 They’re easy to make and taste so amazing!
-Exact measurements are in the recipe card below.
+The exact measurements are in the recipe card below.

 • Mashed Potatoes: These are the base of the dough and give it structure, so don’t skip them!